 There are many different dangers that your pet is exposed to throughout the year.
 Many of the dangers are dependent on the season, such as rattlesnakes during the summer and holiday decorations in the winter.
+Your pet’s safety during these rough seasons is important.
 While this is not meant to be an all-inclusive list, we have tried to highlight the most common dangers below for the summer and winter seasons.

 As the weather warms up, your pet will likely be spending more time outside.
 Make sure that fresh drinking water is available at all times, and avoid excessive exercise during the hottest times of the day.
 Signs of heat stroke include excessive panting, drooling, bright red gums, weakness, and/or seizures.
 If you suspect heat stroke, wet your pet down with cool water and contact your veterinarian immediately.

 If your pet will be spending time in the car, never leave your pet unattended in a parked car.
 Temperatures can reach up to 120° when parked in the sun.

 Keeping your pet up-to-date on vaccines and on monthly parasite prevention is especially important during the summer months because of the increased exposure to diseases such as parvo or kennel cough, as well as intestinal parasites such as roundworms or hookworms.

 During fireworks celebrations keep your pet secured indoors.
 Many pets panic and can escape from the yard and get lost.